spennell/JRDevopsInterview/README.md

 ### Bonus

-Create an additional container to leverage nginx as a reverse proxy.
+1. Create an additional container to leverage nginx as a reverse proxy.

+2. What improvements would you make to the containerization process or app layout to improve the deployment?